ONSdigital/eq-survey-runner/README.md

 ---

 To use `EQ_STORAGE_BACKEND` as `datastore` or `EQ_SUBMISSION_BACKEND` as `gcs` directly on GCP and not a docker image, you need to set the GCP project using the following command:

 ```
 gcloud config set project <gcp_project_id>
 ```

 Or set the `GOOGLE_CLOUD_PROJECT` environment variable to your gcp project id.

 ---

-#### Front-end Toolkit
+#### Frontend Tests

-The front-end toolkit uses nodejs, yarn and gulp.

-Currently, in order to build the front-end toolkit, you will need to have node version 8.X.
+The frontend tests use NodeJS to run.
+You will need to have node version 8.X to run these tests.
 To do this, do the following commands:

 ```
 brew install nvm
 nvm install 8